 - Anti-stick and easy to clean

-- Instructions are in Japanese with no English translations
+- Instructions are not included with package

 There you have it: our list of the best musubi makers to buy, with reviews.